 Our Dojo is a comfortable 1000 square foot main training floor with thick, interlocking, wall to wall floor mats, mirrors lining the entire front of the room and out of the way storage for pads and equipment all while leaving plenty of room to train.
 Our second training floor covers 220 square feet with wall to wall mats and mirrors lining two walls plus a camera connected to a high definition television in the waiting room for parents to watch.

-Sensei Chris holds his third-degree black belt from the AIKA federation.
+Sensei Chris holds his forth-degree black belt from the AIKA federation.
 He began his martial arts career at UMass Amherst in 1996 achieving the rank of 1kyu with ISKF Godan Sensei Sara Grimes.
 Chris was granted black belt under Shihan Wayne Mello in 2001.
 Sensei Chris has always had a penchant for seeking out instruction from as many Sensei as possible over the years and brings a wealth of knowledge in how to perform and apply Karate technique to forms (kata) and fighting (kumite).

-Sempai Jamie began training in 2001 at ten years of age, under Shihan Wayne Mello.
+Sensei Jamie began training in 2000 at ten years of age, under Shihan Wayne Mello.
 She was very active in the tournament circuit, including placing in the Ozawa Cup in Las Vegas in 2005.
-In 2010, she was awarded her Nidan (2nd degree) BlackBelt from the A.I.K.A. federation.
-Semapi Jamie joined the Army National Guard in 2013 and fulfilling her service in July of 2019.
-She is currently a Survey Technician.
+In 2010, she achieved the rank Nidan under Shihan Wayne Mello.
+In 2020, she achieved the rank Sandan and title of Sensei from AIKA under Sensei Christopher Amato.

 "For me, teaching and training means everything.
 No matter the obstacles or commitments, I always came to karate.
 I always knew I had a place here.
 I love being part of this amazing karate family, that continues to grow with each new student.
 Karate has always been my outlet, my way to bring me into the moment.
 When I step out onto the floor, everything disappears, and my only focus is what is happening now.
 That is what I try to teach, when you are in the dojo, never give up and always try your hardest. "